ethereum/remix-workshops/SimpleContractDebugging/2_memory/step.md

 Before we start, just quick reminder:

-The runtime of the EVM has several kind of memories:
+The runtime of the EVM has several kinds of memory:

  -  `calldata`: This is the input value given to the transaction.
- -  `stack`: This is basically a list of values, each value is limited in size (32 bytes).
+ -  `stack`: Basically, this is a list of values, each value is limited in size (32 bytes).
- -  `memory`: The memory is used when the value to store is more complex (array, mapping).
-This memory is released at the end of the execution.
+ -  `memory`: Memory is used when the **type** of value getting stored is more complex like an array or a mapping.
+This memory is **temporary** and is **released** at the end of the execution.
- -  `storage`: This is a mapping, each value stored is persisted and saved on chain.
+ -  `storage`: This is a mapping, each value stored is **persisted** and saved on chain.